Academic-Labbook/alp/ssl-alp/README.txt

    - Added edit summary text widget to sidebar.
  - Removed edit summary metabox from classic editor.
  - Classic editor no longer supported.
- - Moved Alpine theme to its own directory to fix stylesheet bug on certain types of installation.
-The Alpine theme must be installed separately from now on.
+ - Moved Labbook theme to its own directory to fix stylesheet bug on certain types of installation.
+The Labbook theme must be installed separately from now on.
  - Disallow anyone (including admins) from editing or deleting coauthor terms, which are essential to the plugin's operation.